atlasunified/atlas-resume-builder/README.md

             "name": "Jeffrey Lebowski",
             "email": "thedude@ruglover.com",
             "phone": "(310) 555-1998",
-            "summary": "Laid-back, easygoing professional with years of experience in casual philosophy, recreational bowling, and conflict resolution through nonchalance..."
+            "summary": "Laid-back, easygoing professional with years of experience in casual philosophy, recreational bowling, and conflict resolution through nonchalance.
+Adept at maintaining an even keel in chaotic situations.
+Passionate about achieving inner peace, mixing the perfect White Russian, and ensuring that rugs really tie the room together."
         },
         "work_experience": [
             {